macadmins/installapplications/README.md

 InstallApplications is an alternative to tools like [PlanB](https://github.com/google/macops-planb) where you can dynamically download packages for use with `InstallApplication`.
 This is useful for DEP bootstraps, allowing you to have a significantly reduced initial package that can easily be updated without repackaging your initial package.

 ## Stages
-There are currently two stages of packages:
+There are currently three stages of packages:
+- PreStage
+ - Packages that should be prioritized for download/installation _and_ can be installed during SetupAssistant.
 - Stage 1
- - Packages that should be prioritized for download/installation.
+ - Packages that should be prioritized for download/installation but may need to be installed in the user's context.
 This could be your UI tooling that informs the user that a DEP workflow is being used.
+This stage will wait for a user session before installing.
 - Stage 2
- - Packages that can be installed _after_ some kind of UI element has been processed.
+ - Packages that need to be installed, but are not needed immediately.

+ By utilizing PreStage/Stage1, you can have **almost instant UI notifications** for your users.

 ## Notes
 - InstallApplications will only begin Stage 1 when a user session has been started.
 This is to reduce the likelihood of your packages attempting to start UI elements during SetupAssistant.